Pregnant in College — Impossible, or Perfect Timing?

 Australia:

-- Help for Aussies struggling to get financial assistance
+- Apply for urgent help for Aussies struggling to get financial assistance.

 - Nappy banks are often located in the same premise as your local food bank.